-Achieving a good quality link road between the A30 and St. Austell is also a priority for Cornwall Council, and during the Neighbourhood Plan process the Council initiated a Route Options Appraisal looking into the viability of eight routes.
-It will now seek to develop this into an Outline Business Case for submission to the Department of Transport in 2017.
-A preferred route status will follow public consultation likely to be held on two route options in Spring 2016.
-It is likely that one of these routes will be just west of Roche, the other east of Bugle.
+Achieving a good quality link road between the A30 and St. Austell is also a priority for Cornwall Council, and during the Neighbourhood Plan process the Council initiated a Route Options Appraisal.
+It is now developing this into an Outline Business Case for submission to the Department of Transport in 2017.
+A preferred route status will follow public consultation to be held on two route options in Summer 2016.
+One of these routes is just west of Roche, the other east of Bugle.

-Absent such a new route west of Roche (or as a first stage in achieving it), the Roche Neighbourhood Plan Steering Group also explored the possibility of achieving an HGV diversion if a short section of new road is built between Harmony Road and Edgecumbe Road.
-It was agreed with Cornwall Council that funding this short section of road could in principle be achieved (and the full new route economic case enhanced) by allowing new homes to be built (additional to the allocations in Policy 1) in the area between that new link road and Roche Village.
+Absent such a new route west of Roche being achieved (or as a first stage in achieving it), the Roche Neighbourhood Plan Steering Group also explored the possibility of achieving an HGV diversion if a short section of new road is built between Harmony Road and Edgcumbe Road.

 We explored this in detail with Cornwall Council, who conducted their own study with this option as part of their research into possible link roads.
 They concluded that this HGV diversion was achievable, and could achieve a reduction in HGV traffic through Trezaise and Roche Village provided it was accompanied by sufficient traffic calming measures on the old route through Roche Village to make the through route sufficiently unattractive.

-Community consultation by the Roche Neighbourhood Plan Steering Group clearly evidenced very strong community support for these road options, and therefore for supporting them through allocating additional housing provided it is contingent on the road being achieved, there are sufficient school places, it is a high quality low-density design, there is adequate provision for children's play within the development area (D), and a green gap with boundary treatment and/or trees to provide road noise reduction for residents.
+Community consultation by the Roche Neighbourhood Plan Steering Group clearly evidenced very strong community support for both these road options, and for supporting them through allocating additional housing and supporting extension of the Business Park at Victoria, provided any further housing is contingent on the road being achieved, there are sufficient school places, it is a high quality low-density design, there is adequate provision for children's play within the development area (D), and a boundary treatment and/or trees is achieved to provide road noise reduction for residents.

-Absent either the full A30-St. Austell link road (policy B1) or a short section achieving an HGV diversion (policy B2), the evidence of traffic problems and the clear views of the community made it clear that no further housing allocation (beyond the specific allocations in Policy A1) should be supported in Victoria, Roche Village or Trezaise/Higher Trezaise Road, so as to avoid worsening the existing traffic issues.
+Absent either the full A30-St. Austell link road (policy B1) or a short section achieving an HGV diversion, the evidence of traffic problems and the clear views of the community made it clear that no further housing allocation (beyond the specific allocations in Policy A1) should be supported in Victoria, Roche Village or Trezaise/Higher Trezaise Road, so as to avoid worsening the existing traffic issues.

-It is therefore intended that residential development should contribute to this necessary road infrastructure and that the extent of affordable delivery being subordinate to delivery of the new road link.
+It is therefore intended that residential development should contribute to this necessary road infrastructure and that the extent of affordable delivery is subordinate to delivery of the new road link.